 The Government of Ontario’s Ministry of Colleges and Universities is responsible for approving the registrations of new regulated career colleges.
 In Ontario, a regulated career college is defined as “an education institution or other institution, agency or entity that provides one or more vocational programs to students, administered through individual written contracts with the students, for a fee”.

-Regulated career colleges must adhere to the Private Career Colleges Act, 2005 and its regulations.
+Regulated career colleges must adhere to the Ontario Career Colleges Act, 2005 and its regulations.

 Click here for more information on registering a regulated career college in Ontario through the Ministry of Colleges and Universities.